-In this new age of living, creativity is important for one to survive in the society as one needs to be able to generate new ideas and respond creatively to a wide range of circumstances.
+In this new age of living, creativity is important for one to survive in society as one needs to be able to generate new ideas and respond creatively to a wide range of circumstances.

 It can strengthen the child’s ego, allow for independence, and help the child confront and cope with many things in life.

 However, children nowadays are facing with great demands from adults and they grew up being told what to do by adults.
-Being creative is not about what children knows; it’s more about their ability to process, innovate and transform the knowledge gained into something positive, new and better.
+Being creative is not about what children know; it’s more about their ability to process, innovate and transform the knowledge gained into something positive, new and better.

 - Discuss ideas with a spirit of fun and laughter to make the experience pleasant for your child.

 - Encourage creative thought and artistic expression.
-Establish a free, open atmosphere where self expression is encouraged and valued.
+Establish a free, open atmosphere where self-expression is encouraged and valued.
 And provide a variety of materials and keep activities open-ended, it encourages them to explore and express themselves without rules.

-- Support physical creativity with role playing and movement.
+- Support physical creativity with role-playing and movement.
 Be the role model for your child, join in the fun and have imaginary play or music and movement activities with them.

-- Ask your child open ended questions or give comments that will stimulate them to think and nurture the creative atmosphere.
+- Ask your child open-ended questions or give comments that will stimulate them to think and nurture the creative atmosphere.
 Examples, “It’s fun to try it different ways”, “Tell me more about it”, “Let’s try it anyway”, “Have you thought of any ways?”, “I see you are having lots of fun”, “What do you think is going to happen?” etc.

 Ideas to boost your child’s creative juices

 - Invite your child to invent his/her games and play with them.